Ever wonder why cats go crazy for catnip?

 Related: Health Benefits of Owning A Cat

 What determines whether or not a cat will react to Catnip?

 There is a genome in cats that’s either inherited or not inherited at birth.
 Kittens, regardless of whether or not they carry this genome, do not react to Catnip until reaching about 3 or 4 months of age.
 Older cats are also more likely to have a diminished or non-existing reaction to Catnip.
 This leads scientists to believe that the Catnip effect is based at least partially on sexuality.
 So, the reason why cats go crazy for catnip might be similar to an aphrodisiac.

 The domesticated house cat is not the only cat that may be affected by Catnip!
-Larger felines such as the bobcat, lynx, tiger, and even lion are known to react much the same way the common house cat would.
+Larger felines such as the bobcat, lynx, tiger, and even lion are also affected by it.
+They are known to react much the same way that the common house cat would.
 While catnip can act as a stimulant when a cat sniffs it, it can also act as a relaxant if ingested.
-Therefore, you may see a nearly opposite result depending on whether your cat chooses to eat the catnip or merely sniff it (the more typical behavior)!
+Therefore, you may see a nearly opposite result depending on whether your cat chooses to eat the catnip or merely sniff it.
+(Sniffing it is the more typical behavior)!